A Nonlinear Approach to Dimension Reduction: Abstract

 \section{Abstract}

 The $\ell_2$ flattening lemma of Johnson and Lindenstrauss \cite{JL84} is a powerful tool for dimension reduction.
 It has been conjectured that the target dimension bounds can be refined and bounded in terms of the intrinsic dimensionality of the data set (for example, the doubling dimension).
-One such problem was proposed by Lang and Plaut \cite{LP01} (see also \cite{GKL03,MatousekProblems07,ABN08}), and is still open.
+One such problem was proposed by Lang and Plaut \cite{LP01} (see also \cite{GKL03,MatousekProblems07,ABN08,CGT10}), and is still open.
 We prove another result in this line of work:

-\begin{quote} {\em The snowflake metric $d^{1/2}$ of a doubling set $S\subset\ell_2$ can be embedded with arbitrarily low distortion into $\ell_2^D$, for dimension $D$ that depends solely on the doubling constant of the metric.} \end{quote}
+\begin{quote} {\em The snowflake metric $d^\alpha$ ($\alpha<1$) of a doubling set $S\subset\ell_2$ embeds with constant distortion into $\ell_2^D$, for dimension $D$ that depends solely on the doubling constant of the metric. } \end{quote}

-In fact, the target dimension is polylogarithmic in the doubling constant.
-Our techniques are robust and extend to the more difficult spaces $\ell_1$ and $\ell_\infty$, although the dimension bounds here are quantitatively inferior than those for $\ell_2$.
+In fact, the distortion can be made arbitrarily close to $1$, and the target dimension is polylogarithmic in the doubling constant.
+Our techniques are robust and extend to the more difficult space $\ell_1$, although the dimension bounds here are quantitatively inferior than those for $\ell_2$.